 The history of Christian theology is one in which women have been spoken about (by men) much more than they have been allowed to speak for themselves.
 WIT exists to add the voices of women to a theological conversation that remains male-dominated.
 However, we do not claim to speak for all women, to address the situations of all women, or even agree with one another about what constitutes our flourishing or the “essence” of feminism.
 We do write as women from diverse backgrounds whose experience shapes, and limits, our theological perspectives and concerns.
 We welcome diversity and disagreement, both with readers and one another.

 The original founders of WIT adopted this name in 2010 to maintain a connection with a group of women scholars who served as mentors and inspirations, and who themselves had a group called “WIT” several decades ago in graduate school.
 We hope to help ensure the presence of women in theological work.
 Please see our comment policy here.

-If you need to contact any of the authors or the blog in general you can email us at firstname.lastname@example.org.
+If you need to contact any of the authors or the blog in general please contact us.